k2view-academy/K2View-Academy/articles/19_Broadway/25_broadway_flow_window_run_and_debug_flow.md

 <img src="images/debug_update_schema_1.png"  />

-Note that the Update Schema can also be implemented for complex structures.
+Note that the Update Schema option can also be implemented on complex structures.

 ![image](images/compare_schema_1.PNG)